zalando-stups/documentation/components/senza.rst

     $ senza list --all              # list all stacks (including deleted ones)
     $ senza list "suite-.*" 1       # list stacks starting with "suite" and with version "1"
     $ senza list ".*" 42            # list all stacks  with version "42"
-    $ senza list mystack ".*-test"  # list all stacks for "mystack" with version ending in "-test"
+    $ senza list mystack ".*test"  # list all stacks for "mystack" with version ending in "test"

 There are a few commands to get more detailed information about stacks: